jaredwelch1/CapstoneI/documentation/document.md

 	* The database should be indexed so efficient queries can be performed.
 * The computational processing power must be sufficient enough to not bottleneck the clustering, analysis, and data visualization process.
 * The Random-Access-Memory must be high enough to minimize reading from disk during computationally intensive tasks.
-* **System Requirements Stretch Goals:**
-	* Store articles using a distributed framework such as Hadoop.
-	* Implement a cluster computing system and perform parallel analysis in order to drastically improve computational speed.

 ## **Design**